novaitdevteam/nova.docs/docs/components/novatalkscore.md

 - *NovaTalks.Core*: Import WebHooks from ChatWoot [:clipboard: NC2-479] [NC2-479]

-	- Imported Webhooks functionality from ChatWoot.
+	- Imported Webhooks functionality from the ChatWoot.
-	- WebHooks provide user the realtime information about events in selected account.
-This funtionality helps to communicate events to selected apps like Github or Slack.
+	- WebHooks provide user the realtime information about events in the selected account.
+This funtionality helps to communicate events to the selected apps (like Github or Slack).
 	- Added **enable** (true\false) variable for WebHooks.
 	- Added **lastTimeFailed** (date) variable - the time of WebHooks failure, after which he will be turned off.

 - *NovaTalks.Core*: Macros - Migration from ChatWoot [:clipboard: NC2-522] [NC2-522]

-	- Imported macros functionality from ChatWoot.
+	- Imported macros functionality from the ChatWoot.
-	- Admin can create macros for himself (private) and teams.
-He can delete common macros (those available to everyone and personal).
+	- Admin can create macroses for himself (private) and teams.
+He can delete macroses which are public and personal.
-	- User can create and delete macros only for himself.
+	- Agent users can create and delete macroses only for themselves.

-- *NovaTalks.Core*: Mechanism for prohibiting service exit in the presence of open dialogs [:clipboard: NC2-512] [NC2-512]
+- *NovaTalks.Core*: Functionality to prohibit exit from NovaTalks in the presence of open assigned dialogs [:clipboard: NC2-512] [NC2-512]

 	- Added a mechanism for prohibiting service exit in the presence of open dialogs.
 	- This mechanism does not extend to web socket connection.